-\section{Baseline Settings}

-We segment the Wikipedia dump into passages of 256 tokens using sentence boundaries as delimiters, with no overlapping segments, and encode them using {\tt BGE-m3}.
+We segment the Wikipedia dump into non-overlapping passages of 256 tokens using sentence boundaries as delimiters and then encode them with {\tt BGE-m3}.
 This dump is contaminated with noisy data from the TRD dataset to simulate real-world scenarios involving unreliable external knowledge.
 For BRIDGE, the retriever defaults to fetching the single most relevant passage per sub-query.
 For other baselines, we allow retrieving up to 10 passages per question.
 This typically provides baselines with more retrieved knowledge than BRIDGE, representing a potential advantage.
-To ensure fair comparison, all models are given access to the same complete set of knowledge sources.
+To ensure a fair comparison, all models are given access to the same complete set of knowledge sources.
 Under ideal conditions, this setup ensures that their performance is not attributable to knowledge source availability constraints.

+\subsection{Baseline Settings}

-We selected state-of-the-art representative baselines for evaluating trustworthiness in the RAG system.
+We select representative state-of-the-art baselines for evaluating trustworthiness in RAG systems.
 For the USC method, we permit 5 API calls to generate 5 responses while allowing integration of both internal and external knowledge sources.
 RobustRAG is configured to invoke an API for summarizing each retrieved passage, followed by keyword aggregation, resulting in over 10 API calls per question.
-For AstuteRAG and TrustRAG, whose performance typically correlates with knowledge integration iterations, we adopt the maximum values reported in their papers, ultimately requiring 4 API calls.
+For AstuteRAG and TrustRAG, whose performance typically improves with more knowledge integration iterations, we adopt the maximum iteration counts reported in their respective papers, resulting in 5 API calls per question.

-As shown in Table~\ref{tab10}, we compare the API cost and efficiency between our method and existing approaches.
-To eliminate internal knowledge gaps across different LLM families, we directly generate the internal knowledge.
-Consequently, these generations are not counted toward the total API calls.
-As a result, BRIDGE requires an optimal of 4 API calls in the ideal case and a maximum of 7 in the worst case.
-While our method incurs slightly more API calls than some knowledge integration baselines, it achieves significantly better overall performance.
-We believe this represents a favorable trade-off, as the marginal increase in computational cost yields substantial gains in capability.